d-cook/SomethingNew/Discussion/FoncEmail.md

-*Selections from the initial email thread (in response to the VPRI "Fonc" email-list being decommissioned) which spurred the creation of this initiative.*
+*Selections from the initial email thread (in response to the VPRI "Fonc" email-list being decommissioned) which spurred the creation of this collaboration / initiative.*

 ----